Advance Wars: Dual Strike: Campaign

 The 28 missions (including an integrated tutorial and several secret lab missions unlocked by capturing a certain property in another mission) in Campaign mode that make up the game's storyline are objective-based, with most requiring the player to capture an enemy property.
 Some missions in Dual Strike's campaign make use of the Dual Fronts system.

 Upon completing a mission, the player is awarded a rank, from C (lowest) to S (highest).
 The ranks are based on three categories: Power, Technique, and Speed.
 Power is determined by the number of enemy units destroyed in one turn, Technique by how many of the player's units are destroyed, and Speed by how fast the mission is completed.
 All three categories are rated on a scale from 0–100, and added together to form a numerical ranking from 0–300, in addition to the letter ranking.
-These are converted to points and are added to the player's overall points, which can be used to purchase War Room and Versus maps and COs.
+These are converted to points and are added to the player's overall points, which can be used to purchase War Room maps, Versus maps, and COs.
 Bonus points can also be earned by destroying certain items, such as Oozium or Black Obelisks in certain missions.

 Hard Campaign can be unlocked, which is a more difficult version of the standard campaign.
 All unlocked COs can be used in Hard Campaign, including those unavailable in Normal Campaign.
 Three save slots are available for Campaign Mode.